-Hollywood and other film industries have always been fascinated with lives of famous people.
-That’s why we have so many biopics made right since the beginning of the cinema.
-Not all of them are great, but we certainly have seen fair share of really good biopic movies.
+Hollywood and other film industries have always been fascinated with the lives of famous people.
+That’s why we have so many biopics made right since the beginning of cinema.
+Not all of them are great, but we certainly have seen a fair share of really good biopic movies.
 From Gandhi to Zuckerberg, Hollywood has tried its hand on making biopics on people from all strata of life.
-Now, let’s look at the list of top biopic movies ever.
-You can some of these best biopic movies on Netflix, Hulu, or Amazon Prime.
+Now, let’s look at the list of top biopic movies of all time.
+You can watch several of these best biopic movies on Netflix, Hulu, or Amazon Prime.

 20. Nixon (1995)

 Hopkins had quite a run after he won the Academy Awards for ‘The Silence of the Lambs’ (1991), but the boldest work of his career was as President Richard Nixon in this outstanding bio from Oliver Stone.
 As one of the most polarizing figures of the seventies, Nixon was a true statesman, but a flawed and paranoid man, doomed as a world leader.
 He captures the wounded soul of the disgraced President in every way.
 Looking nothing like him, he instead captures his essence and speech pattern and becomes Nixon before our very eyes.

 Read More: Best Movie Couples of All Time

 Warren Beatty was always an interesting actor, but with his work here as murderous gangster Benjamin Siegel, he proved he was a great one.
 With movie star good looks, Siegel landed in Hollywood and quickly took over all gangland related activities and when visiting the desert, he had a vision of what became Las Vegas.
 Obsessed with his Flamingo Hotel in the desert, he failed to see his girlfriend was stealing from the mob, which brought Siegel down.
 Beatty is terrifying in his rages, deluded in his belief he can kill Mussolini, yet gentle and kind with his family and friend Meyer Lansky.